Mika (footballer, born 1993)

-Miguel Ángel Junco Martínez (born 18 March 1993), commonly known as Mika, is a Spanish footballer who plays for Finnish club KTP as a forward.
+Miguel Ángel Junco Martínez (born 18 March 1993), commonly known as Mika, is a Spanish footballer who plays as a forward for Jenis in Kazakhstan Premier League.

 Club career

 Born in Santander, Cantabria, Mika was a Racing de Santander youth graduate.
-Shortly after making his debuts as a senior with the reserves in Tercera División, he left the club and went on a trial at FC Luzern in Switzerland.
+Shortly after making his debuts as a senior with the reserves in Tercera División, he left the club and went on a trial at FC Luzern in Switzerland.He also played Team TCSE in efootball terms and successful.

 On 22 February 2013, after scoring a hat-trick in a friendly, Mika signed a two-and-a-half-year contract with the Swiss club.
 However, he would only appear with the reserves in 1.
 Liga Classic, and left the club in January 2015 after joining UM Escobedo.

 On 5 August 2015, Mika joined SD Huesca and was immediately assigned to the farm team also in the fourth tier.
 On 4 June 2016, after scoring 19 goals for the B-side, he made his professional debut by coming on as a late substitute for Héctor Figueroa in a 1–0 Segunda División home win against CD Lugo.

 On 7 September 2016, Mika signed for CD Sariñena also in the fourth tier.

 On 25 March 2022, Mika returned to KTP in Finland for the 2022 season.